firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

     - Not quite, look above at the term *inherited*.
 {: .choose_best #redirect_to points="10" answer="1" }

+#### Quiz Question

+- What does the _V_ in RCAV actually mean?
+- Very good job rendering the page.
+    - Nope, re-read the previous section and try again.
+- Value has been added to the software we are building by adding a page.
+    - Nope, re-read the previous section and try again.
+- View the result as the developer and check it looks good.
+    - Not quite, can we be more specific with one of the other answers here?
+- Setup the action to either render or redirect the user somewhere (i.e., setup a new "view" for them).
+    - Yes, this is the last step in the RCAV, where we provide the user with some result.
+{: .choose_best #v_in_rcav points="10" answer="4" }

 ## Dropping `self.`

 Before proceeding, let's get something out of the way.